fbpx

 See BiblePlaces’s Garden Tomb page for related pictures, text, and links.
 For historical images of the church, see Life in the Holy Land.

-Jerusalem: The Church of the Holy Sepulcher (Israel MFA) Tells the story of the church’s construction and highlights aspects of the now reconstructed basilica that pilgrims visit today.
-Copy of this page at Jewish Virtual Library, containing an added section: “Politics of the Church.”
+Jerusalem: The Church of the Holy Sepulcher (Jewish Virtual Library) Tells the story of the church’s construction and highlights aspects of the now reconstructed basilica that pilgrims visit today.

 The Church of the Holy Sepulchre (PDF article by Tom Powers) For a complete illustrated history of the church, this 43-page article is highly recommended.
 It was originally published in Artifax.

-Church of the Holy Sepulchre (official site) Gives tourism information, along with visitor info and photos.
+Church of the Holy Sepulchre (official site) Gives tourism information, as well as visitor information and photos.

-Church of the Holy Sepulchre (See the Holy Land) A nice basic overview of the church and some of its history and the interior complexities.
+Church of the Holy Sepulchre (See the Holy Land) A basic overview of the church, along with some of its history and the interior complexities.

-Church of the Holy Sepulchre (Encyclopedia Britannica) A nice encyclopedic article about the site.
+Church of the Holy Sepulchre (Encyclopedia Britannica) A nice encyclopedia article about the site.

 A Video Tour Inside the Church of the Holy Sepulchre in Jerusalem (YouTube video from Private Tours and Video Tours in Jerusalem) The primary merit of this video is the visuals, rather than the information that is spoken.